AcademySoftwareFoundation/OpenImageIO/src/doc/builtinplugins.rst

      - If nonzero and outputting UINT8 values in the file from a source of higher bit depth, will add a small amount of random dither to combat the appearance of banding.
+   * - ``oiio:ioproxy``
+     - ptr
+     - Pointer to a ``Filesystem::IOProxy`` that will handle the I/O, for example by writing to memory rather than the file system.
+   * - ``oiio:UnassociatedAlpha``
+     - int
+     - If nonzero, any alpha channel is understood to be unassociated, and the EXTRASAMPLES tag in the TIFF file will be set to reflect this).
    * - ``tiff:write_exif``
      - int
      - If zero, will not write any Exif data to the TIFF file.
 (The default